Location awareness: Variants

 "Crisp" locating offers precise coordinates, using wireless signals or optical sighting, possibly with phase angle measurements.
-Coordinates are relative to either a standardized system of coordinates, e.g. WGS84, or a fixed object such as a building plan.
+Coordinates are relative to either a standardized system of coordinates, e.g., WGS84, or a fixed object such as a building plan.
 Real-time locating adds timely delivery of results, especially for moving targets.
 Real time locating is defined with ISO/IEC 19762-5 and ISO/IEC 24730-1.
 Fuzzy locating offers less precision, e.g., presence "near" a point of reference.
 Measuring wireless power levels can supply this degree of precision.
 Less sophisticated systems can use wireless distance measurements to estimate a point of reference in polar coordinates (distance and direction) from another site.
-Index locating indicates presence at a known location, as with fixed RFID readers and RFID tags.
+Index locating indicates presence at a known location, as with fixed RFID reader's and RFID tags.

 Applications

 Location-aware systems address the acquisition of coordinates in a grid (for example using distance metrics and lateration algorithms) or at least distances to reference points (for example discriminating presence at a certain choke point on a corridor or in a room of a building).